List of Mercedes-Benz trucks

+Mercedes-Benz is a German automotive brand that was formed with the merger of Benz & Cie., the world's oldest car company, and Daimler Motoren Gesellschaft in 1926.
+It is part of the Mercedes-Benz Group AG, a German car manufacturing company.
 The following is a list of trucks produced by Mercedes-Benz.

 1926–1944

 The first Mercedes-Benz truck range, presented at the 1926 Berlin Motor Show (October) and at the 1927 International Motor Show for Trucks and Special Vehicles in Cologne (May) included three basic models with the payloads of 1.5, 2.5 and 5 tons.
 Each model was available with a standard and a low-frame chassis.
 Low chassis made sense especially that time to make easier loading and unloading of the vehicle.
 Also the low chassis has been used to build the buses.
 The models with the standard chassis were L1, L2 and L5 (L stood for Lastwagen, German word for a truck, and the digit stood for the rated payload in tons).
 The models with the low chassis were N1, N2 and NJ5/N5 (N stood for Niederwagen, meaning low car).
 The trucks were equipped with the four-cylinder petrol engines (M14, M2 and M5), developing 45HP, 55HP and 70 HP.
 Mercedes-Benz L1 and L2 were the new models, but Mercedes-Benz L5 truck was basically a continuation of famous Benz 5CN truck, which was developed before the merge of Benz & Cie and Daimler-Motoren-Gesellschaft companies.

 In 1927 Mercedes-Benz presented its first diesel engine (OM5), which immediately became a sensation.
 It was the world's first six-cylinder diesel engine, installed on the commercial vehicle.
 Also from 1927 Mercedes-Benz offered the more powerful six-cylinder petrol engines (M16, M26 and M36) developing 50HP, 70HP and 100 HP.
 Four-cylinder engines were discontinued only one year later.
 Therefore, in 1927–1928 most of the trucks from the series L1, L2, L5 were available with four- or six-cylinder engines.
 To distinguish that, six-cylinder versions of the trucks were referred sometimes as, for example, L1/6 or N2/6.